 Protect Student Choice

-- The Department for Education is currently conducting a review of post-16 qualifications at Level 3 in England.
-The second stage of the DfE’s consultation closed in January 2021 and a formal response is expected at some point in the next few months.
+- The Department for Education is currently conducting a review of post-16 qualifications at Level 3 in England; its latest set of plans can be found here.
 The main proposal is to introduce a binary system of T levels and A levels at Level 3, where the vast majority of young people pursue one of these qualifications at the age of 16.

 Joint Position Statement